Updated: Sept. 17, 2025

 Introduction

 Node Package Manager (NPM) is the default package manager for JavaScript and Node.js.
 It allows developers to share, download, and integrate reusable bits of code called packages.
 These packages form the backbone of modern software development: from small utilities like string formatting to large frameworks powering web applications.
 But with this convenience comes risk.
 When attackers compromise an NPM package, the impact can cascade across thousands of applications worldwide.
-The latest NPM compromise involving popular packages like debug and chalk highlights why supply chain security is one of the biggest concerns for developers and enterprises today.
+The latest NPM compromise involving popular packages like debug, chalk and later expanding to over 180 packages (as of Sept.
+17, 2025) highlights why supply chain security is one of the biggest concerns for developers and enterprises today.

 In September 2025, attackers successfully compromised 18 widely used NPM packages, including debug, chalk, ansi-styles, and strip-ansi.
 These packages collectively have billions of weekly downloads.
 The attack began with a phishing campaign targeting a package maintainer.
 The phishing email, impersonating an NPM support request, tricked the maintainer into revealing credentials, allowing attackers to publish malicious versions of these packages.